 \end{proof}

-The last corollary is in some sense a slice Schoenflies result, and is apparently a classical result in the sense that experts in the field have known that it follows from other known results.
-However we were unable to locate any explicit reference and so we include it here to fill this gap in the literature.
+The final corollary presented in this note can be viewed as a slice Schoenflies result.
+It is considered a classical result in the sense that experts in the field have known that it follows from other results.
+However, we were unable to find an explicit reference for this result in the literature, so we include it here to fill this gap.

 \begin{corollary} Every $S^3$ in $S^4$ bounds a smooth $B^4$ in $B^5$.

 \begin{proof} We begin by considering $S^4 = \partial B^5$.
 As every embedded $S^3$ separates $S^4$ into two connected pieces, we can assume that the $S^3$ separates the north and south poles of $S^4$.
 Attach an oriented 5--dimensional 1--handle to $B^5$ with the attaching sphere being the two poles and attaching regions disjoint from the $S^3$.
 The result is $S^1\times B^4$ and by Theorem \ref{L: Extension property}, the embedded $S^3$ bounds a smooth $B^4$.
 Denote this four ball by $\tilde{B}^4$.
 Even though $\tilde{B}^4$ is properly embedded, it might not be contained entirely in the original $B^5$ (which is given by compressing the two $B^4$'s used to attach the 1--handle).
 To fix this, we now consider the universal cover $\R\times B^4\rightarrow S^1\times B^4$, and the lift $\tilde{B}^4$ to the universal cover.
 As the embedded $S^3$ lies between two standard $S^3$'s, we can isotope $\tilde{B}^4$ to lie between the two standard $B^4$'s.
 Projecting down gives a new $4$--ball which is contained in the original $B^5$. \end{proof} \end{corollary}